dgaimpact/dga-platform/02_P2_INTAKE_ONBOARDING/BLUEPRINTS/BP-P2-VOICEBLUEPRINT_INFORMATION_INTAKE_PROFILE.md

 # BP–P2–VOICE BLUEPRINT AND INFORMATION INTAKE PROFILE

-> **Subtitle:** Governs how professional voice is captured for content creation and how information-delivery preferences are captured for system communications, with strict separation of purpose and authority.
+> Governs how professional voice is captured for content creation and how information-delivery preferences are captured for system communications, with strict separation of purpose and authority.

 ---